 “There is the One Truth.
 I am in possession of it.
 So important is it that students must believe it.
 Alternative ideas are a waste of time—and a temptation to unformed minds—and should be shunned.
 So as a teacher I will use my authority and my power to instill only the correct ideas.”

-And the implications surrounding Cailin Jeffers losing points on her English paper very much apply to this kind of indoctrination.
-It has also been taking many other shapes and forms around the country, in other public universities and keeping students under a kind of postmodernist spell.
+And the implications surrounding Cailin Jeffers losing points on her English paper very much relate to this kind of indoctrination.
+It has also been taking many other shapes and forms around the country, in other public universities and keeping students under a kind of a postmodernist spell.